7 Flash Sale Email Examples for Your Next Promo

 Examples of flash sale emails we love

-Category flash sale
+Category-specific flash sale

 Flash sale email example by Girlfriend Collective, shows a well thought-through design

-Holiday celebration flash sale
+Sitewide holiday flash sale

 You can pick lesser-known holidays that are more relevant to your products, such as a national fitness day, or an international coffee day.

-Single item flash sale
+Single product flash sale

 Pond LA flash sale email featuring a single item being on sale